Blotch3D/Blotch3D/README.md

 Blotch3D is a C\# library that vastly simplifies many of the tasks in developing 3D applications and games.

-Blotch3D was written because I couldn't find a C\# 3D library that was anywhere near both hard real-time and ultra-easy to use.

 Examples are provided that show how with just a few lines of code you can...

--   Load standard file types of 3D models as "sprites" and display and move thousands of them in 3D at high frame rates.
+-   Load standard 3D model file types as "sprites", and display and move thousands of them in 3D at high frame rates.

 -   Set a sprite's material, texture, and lighting response.